vuongptnguyen/Whiteblock_User_Guide/docs/get_started.rst

-Send Transactions
+Automate Transactions
 =========================
 After configuring network conditions, transactional logic can be defined and automated for such purposes as throughput tests.
 Transaction commands adhere to the following format: whiteblock <blockchain-interface> send_transactions <tx/s> <value>.
-The <blockchain-interface> needs to be consistent with the specified client indicated when the network is built.
-This will send transactions with the specified submission rate in the second argument <tx/s> and the amount of assets to send in the third parameter <value>, specified in hex.
-This will immediately begin transactions has the network been built properly.
+The <blockchain-interface> needs to be consistent with the relevant command used by the client that was indicated when the network was built.

+The transaction engine will automate transactions according to the specified submission rate in the second argument <tx/s> and the amount of assets sent in the third parameter <value>, which is specified in hex.
+This will immediately begin transactions once the network is finished building, but these values can also be configured and altered once the network has already been built.

-To start the transaction, run the following command:
+To start transactions, run the following command:

 .. code-block:: console